ilrg/ilrg.github.io/Pages/Server/ODK_Central_Setup.md

         lsb-release
     ```

-    - Type `Y` when asked if you want to continue
+    - Type `Y` when asked if you want to continue.

     ```
     sudo mkdir -m 0755 -p /etc/apt/keyrings